HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 location: Stemwede, Germany
 title: From Academia to Data Science
 permalink: /blog/Data-Science.html
-hidden: True
+hidden: False
 categories:
 - opinion
 - blog
 #splash:
 #  src: "/assets/regression.png"
 #  credits: 'Bob Dole [CC BY SA] via <a href="https://stackoverflow.com/questions/27336771/matlab-fit-a-line-to-a-histogram">Stack Overflow</a>'
-abstract: >
+---

 Over the last years, many people have asked me:
 How do I enter Data Science?
 I have by no means a definite answer to this question.
 But having transitioned from an academic career path in pure Mathematics to working as a Data Scientist, I have at least some opinions and experiences that I can share.
----

-# What is Data Science?

 Before we dive in, let's take a step back and clarify terminology.

+## What is Data Science?

 Data Science is the realization that businesses needs advanced mathematics to make sense of their data.
 The analysis of balance sheets and order books does not involve that much mathematics.